-Currently, when a driver is arrested on suspicion of a drug driving offence, a medical practitioner (usually a forensic physician) will be called to undertake a medical assessment:
+Currently, when a driver is arrested on suspicion of a drug driving offence, a doctor, nurse or paramedic will be called to undertake a medical assessment:

 - To establish whether there is a condition that might be due to a drug. - If the specimen required is one of blood, to take a blood sample from the driver. - To ensure there are no contra-indications to blood or urine being taken.